 INTERMITTENT FASTING MAY HAVE DIFFERENT EFFECTS ON MEN AND WOMEN

-Just as fasting has different effects on people, fasting can cause varying responses between men and women.
+Just as the effects of intermittent fasting have contrasting outcomes, fasting can cause varying responses between men and women.

 - Women may not be able to suppress their hunger as easily as men can.